"Stay home if you don't have to go out": PennDOT prepares for clearing heavy snowfall

-PennDOT crews are preparing for 12-hour shifts and a marathon 2-days of clearing snowfall as a winter storm is expected to hit the area Wednesday-Thursday.
+PennDOT crews are preparing for 12-hour shifts and a marathon 2-days of clearing snowfall as a winter storm is expected to hit the area Wednesday.

 "If you don't have to go out, please don't go out.
 This isn't the time to go look at the pretty snow and see what the weather looks like outside," said Fritzi Schreffler, PennDOT spokesperson.

 PennDOT plans to focus its efforts on the interstates and pretreat secondary streets.
-They said pretreating secondary roadways will give crews more time to focus on those major roadways to get ahead of the snowfall.
+Crews said pretreating secondary roadways will give them more time to focus on those major roadways to get ahead of the snowfall.

 PennDOT has 310 department trucks at its disposal with around 40 rentals.
 It also has 124,000 tons of salt in the 8-county region of South Central Pennsylvania.